U-Value Calculation for External Wall Insulation Thickness — UK Guide 2026

 4 Calculate U-value U = 1 ÷ (Rsi + R₁ + R₂ + … + Rn + Rse)

 The surface resistances (Rsi and Rse) account for the thin films of still air at the inner and outer faces of the wall.
-These values are fixed by BR 443 (BRE, 2019 edition) at 0.13 m²K/W internally and 0.04 m²K/W externally for walls with horizontal heat flow.
-They appear in every wall U-value calculation regardless of the insulation type or thickness, and omitting them is one of the most common errors in informal calculations.
+These values are fixed by BR 443 at 0.13 m²K/W internally and 0.04 m²K/W externally for walls with horizontal heat flow.
+They appear in every wall U-value calculation regardless of the insulation type or thickness, and omitting them is the most common error in informal calculations — typically pushing the apparent U-value 0.01–0.02 W/m²K better than the regulated method allows.

 This example calculates the U-value of a standard semi-detached house wall — 215 mm solid brick — insulated externally with 100 mm of graphite EPS and finished with a thin-coat render system.
 The wall layers, from inside to outside, are internal plaster, brick masonry, adhesive bed, insulation board, reinforced basecoat, and decorative render.
 The adhesive, basecoat, and render layers are thin and make only a marginal contribution, but including them demonstrates the complete method.